 Pastor Simmons is a graduate of Westminster Theological Seminary in Philadelphia.
-He and his wife Annie are originally from the Raleigh, North Carolina area and have four children.
+He and his wife Annie are originally from the Raleigh, North Carolina area and have five children.
 Besides preaching, teaching, and shepherding, he enjoys classical and bluegrass music, playing the piano, guitar, and mandolin, camping, baseball, and reading with his children.

 Elder Ian Gregg

 Ian Gregg is a native of central Pennsylvania.
 A son of the Orthodox Presbyterian Church, he served as a ruling elder in Pocono OPC before relocating to State College in 2011.
 Ian enjoys fishing, hiking, hunting, and Penn State football.
 He is a wildlife biologist employed by the Pennsylvania Game Commission as the chief of the Game Management Division.

 Elder Tom Jackson

 Tom Jackson is a native of Michigan.
 He and his wife, Sue, have been married for more than three decades.
 They have two sons.
 Tom enjoys collecting cookbooks and experimenting with their contents.
 He is employed by Penn State University as a Professor of Electrical Engineering.